sakshi687/Retrieval-Task/PDF Extraction/readme.md

 Upon inspection each pdf seemed to have - Act Title, Act ID, Enactment Date and Act Definition.

 Furthermore, these pdfs can be broadly categorized into four patterns which are
-* Pattern No. 1: Sections
+* *Pattern No. 1*: Sections
-* Pattern No. 2: Chapters (that may or may not have subheadings) containing Sections
+* *Pattern No. 2*: Chapters (that may or may not have subheadings) containing Sections
-* Pattern No. 3: Chapters without explicitly mentioning the word CHAPTER but are subheadings from above pattern containing Sections. (i.e. Headings containing Sections)
+* *Pattern No. 3*: Chapters without explicitly mentioning the word CHAPTER but are subheadings from above pattern containing Sections. (i.e. Headings containing Sections)
-* Pattern No. 4: Parts (that may or may not have subheadings) containing Sections Apart from this, these pdfs may have Schedules, Annexures, Appendix and Forms.
+* *Pattern No. 4*: Parts (that may or may not have subheadings) containing Sections

+Apart from this, these pdfs may have Schedules, Annexures, Appendix and Forms.

 All the footnotes in a pdf have been extracted separately so that they do not get merged with the section content.

-## TOOL USED:
+## Tool Used:
 PDFMiner: This required PDFMiner which is a text extraction tool for PDF documents.
 It analyzes the pdf based on its layout and provides detailed information of each layout element (LTPage, LTRect, LTLine etc.).

-## FIELDS IN OUTPUT JSON:
+## Fields In Output JSON:

 **1. Act Title**: this field is a string that contains title of the Act